 The National Council for Certified Personal Trainers (NCCPT) Group Exercise Instructor certification (CGxI) has been developed by the NCCPT Certification Board to recognize those individuals who have demonstrated competent knowledge and skills needed to perform as personal trainers in the fitness industry.
 The NCCPT-CGxI certification program, accredited by the National Commission for Certifying Agencies (NCCA) is a key indicator to fitness employers and other potential fitness clients that the trainer has proficiency to provide competent training in fitness.
 Individuals who earn the NCCPT-CGxI credential have demonstrated knowledge of the professional domains that encompass the tasks and knowledge required of a personal trainer in the fitness profession.
 By passing the CGxI examination, professionals are able to display their aptitude in each specialized knowledge area of fitness training.

-The NCCPT-CGxI certification program is accredited by the National Commission for Certifying Agencies (NCCA).
-This accreditation demonstrates compliance with the NCCA guidelines for demonstrating compliance with the NCCA Standards for the Accreditation of Certification Programs.
-NCCA is the accrediting body of the Institute for Credentialing Excellence.
-By obtaining this accreditation for its certification, the NCCPT joins an elite group of more than 120 organizations with over 270 programs that have been accredited by the NCCA.
+The NCCPT-CGxI certification exam program is accredited by the National Commission for Certifying Agencies (NCCA).
+This accreditation demonstrates compliance with the Standards for the Accreditation of Certification Programs.
+These Standards ensure the NCCPT-CGxI exam program has a valid and reliable process for exam development, implementation, maintenance, and governance.
+NCCA is a division of the Institute for Credentialing Excellence (ICE).

-Eligibility Criteria (qualifications needed in order to be able to sit for the exam)
+Candidate Eligibility Criteria (qualifications needed to be able to sit for the exam)

-Applicants must be at least 18 years of age prior to applying to take the certification exam for the certification or they must have a signed parental consent form from their legal guardian.
-Applicants must also show proof of a valid CPR card in order to sit for the exam.
-The NCCPT recommends that you adequately prepare before attempting your exam and will provide a list of open resources you can utilize to prepare.
-A list of open resources you can utilize to prepare is available through NCCA.
+Exam candidates must be at least 18 years of age prior to applying to take the certification exam.
+Candidates must also show proof of a valid CPR card to sit for the exam.
+The NCCPT recommends that you adequately prepare before attempting your exam.
+You can find a list of open resources you can utilize to prepare here: open resources.

 What you need to bring with you on the day of the exam